Filters

 Temporal references

-Section titled “Temporal references”When filtering on timestamp attributes (createTimestamp, modifyTimestamp, verifiedTimestamp), you can use flexible temporal references instead of absolute timestamps.
-This feature works with all filter formats (FleX, JSON, SCIM, LDAP).
+Section titled “Temporal references”Timestamp attributes (createTimestamp, modifyTimestamp, verifiedTimestamp) accept flexible temporal references instead of absolute timestamps.
+Works with all filter formats.

 | Format | Example | Description |